Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Discussion

 \subsection{Summary of Discussion}

 Overall, DSEKP transforms static PSK schemes into secure, adaptive, and stateless architectures suitable for modern IoT–Edge ecosystems.
-It provides measurable improvements in confidentiality, integrity, and forward secrecy while maintaining sub-second latency and constant throughput.
+It provides measurable improvements in confidentiality, integrity, and provides per-session key isolation while maintaining sub-second latency and constant throughput.
 By combining HKDF-based entropy mixing with symmetric HMAC authentication, DSEKP represents a practical and scalable step toward trustworthy, autonomous, and energy-efficient IoT communication.